linnnus/blog/src/posts/first-nixpkgs-pr.md

 ```

 Silently breaking their code
--- even if it happened at a release boundary --
+-- even if it happened at a version bump --
 was a no-go.
-Instead, we settled on a transitionary approach where
+Instead, we settled on a gradual approach where
 an argument `escape = false` was introduced (thus avoiding breakage) and
 a warning introduced to activate after a certain release
 to encourage users to migrate.
+Then later, it'll become the default behavior and
+`escape = true` will become a no-op.

 ```diff
 diff --git a/lib/generators.nix b/lib/generators.nix